SerenaKimmm/SerenaKimmm/README.md

-## 👋 Hi, I’m Doyoung Kim – an aspiring NLP/MLOps engineer passionate about building scalable, real-world AI systems.
+## 👋 Hi, I’m Doyoung Kim – an aspiring NLP/MLOps engineer passionate about building real-world AI systems across language, vision, and automation.

-🔍 My recent work includes:
+🧠 Recent Projects
-• SoundBank – an AI-based financial recommendation system using TensorFlow, FastAPI, and AWS
+• SoundBank – AI-based fund recommendation system (TensorFlow + FastAPI + AWS + React)
-• Lingo – a multilingual translation API with search logic and user-centric UI design
+• Lingo – multilingual search and translation API for multicultural users
-• Self-organized NLP Reading Group – focusing on RAG, tool-augmentedrlqkrlqk agents, and scalable LLM serving

-🌱 I’m especially interested in:
-• Retrieval-Augmented Generation (RAG)
+• Multilingual AI ERP Platform(On Progress) – my personal project integrating ASR (Whisper), OCR (Tesseract), NMT (MarianMT), and multimodal alignment for global English learning and career support

+🔍 Core Interests
+• Multimodal pipelines combining speech, vision, and language
-• MLOps for LLMs (non-autoregressive, diffusion-based)
+• MLOps for scalable deployment of LLM-based services
-• Bridging research prototypes with production-ready services
+• Human-in-the-loop NLP tools and post-editing workflows

+📚 I also led a small paper reading group focused on retrieval-augmented generation and tool-augmented language agents, to better understand how LLMs can interact with knowledge and environments.

-🚀 Currently applying to the DLI Lab @ Yonsei University, aiming to grow as a researcher–engineer contributing to open, reproducible AI.
+🚀 Currently applying to the DLI Lab @ Yonsei University, hoping to contribute to NLP research that meets real-world complexity and scale.

 📫 Let’s connect! ehdud44777@gmail.com

 - 📊 기술 스택